Amazon System Design Interview Questions

-A system design interview analyzes your ability to solve problems and create systems that can solve the company’s or to clients’ problems.
-You may think of it as a brainstorming session in which you’ll be expected to discuss a complex system efficiently.
+System design interview questions are a crucial part of any tech interview.
+A system design interview analyzes your ability to solve problems and create systems that can solve the company’s or clients' problems.
+You may think of it as a brainstorming session where you’ll be expected to discuss a complex system efficiently.

 System design interviews are always driven by open-ended questions.
 Consider these interviews as an opportunity to work with your interviewer, just as a team would, to solve challenges related to the company’s goals.

 Amazon builds scalable, reliable, and cost-optimal performance systems, and system design is a key aspect.
 It focuses on hiring employees who make fast decisions, stay smart, innovate for customers, and remain nimble.
 Hence, it would be best if you prepared for Amazon system design interview questions to land a job at this company.